apriorit/linux-vpn-2018-winter/ServerREADME.md

 5) *.deb file will be successfully created in ../
 6) Bin file will have path "/usr/bin/MyVpn"

-To install programm run <sudo dpkg -i nameofpackage.deb>
+To install program run <sudo dpkg -i nameofpackage.deb>

 Programm will run in bg mode and will restart always